codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 ### Coverage pull request page {: id="diff-tabs"}

-On December 27th 2023 we set the [diff tab of the Coverage pull request page](../../repositories-coverage/pull-requests.md#diff-tab) to get data from the new Coverage engine.
+On December 27th 2023, the [diff tab of the Coverage pull request page](../../repositories-coverage/pull-requests.md#diff-tab) was set to get data from the new Coverage engine.

 On <!-- TODO ALA-845 Date -->, the rest of the [Coverage pull request page](../../repositories-coverage/pull-requests.md) was set to get data from the new Coverage engine.